khedoros/khedgb/README.md

 # khedgb
-Adventures in Game Boy emulation (Or, What Khedoros Likes To Do In His Not-so-abundant Free Time)
+Adventures in Game Boy emulation (Or, What Khedoros Likes To Do In His Not-so-abundant Free Time).
+Honestly, it's working better than I would have thought.
+A lot of these ideas would be good to carry over to my NES emulator to fix some longstanding bugs, while simultaneously improving compatibility and code quality.

 ## Plan

 This started as a DMG (original GameBoy) emulator, has expanded to cover some accessories, and now support CGB (GameBoy Color) games.
-Sound is turning out to be the last thing to add; it's next on the list.
+The remaining plan is to quash timing bugs that still cause problems in some games, to improve audio quality, and maybe add a GUI to make the program feel more comfortable.

 ## Usage